American Heart Association Healthy Diet Guidelines

 - Eat a variety of fruit and vegetable servings every day.
 Dark green, deep orange, or yellow fruits and vegetables are especially nutritious.
 Examples include spinach, carrots, peaches, and berries.

 - Eat a variety of grain products every day.
 Include whole-grain foods that have lots of fiber and nutrients.
 Examples of whole grains include oats, whole wheat bread, and brown rice.

 - Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best for your heart.
 These fish include tuna, salmon, mackerel, lake trout, herring, and sardines.

 - Stay at a healthy weight by balancing the amount of calories you eat with the activity you do every day.
 If you want to lose weight, increase your activity level to burn more calories than you eat.

-- Eat foods low in saturated fat and cholesterol.
+- Eat foods low in saturated fat, trans fat, and cholesterol.
 Try to choose the following foods:

 - Lean meats and meat alternatives like beans or tofu

 - Polyunsaturated or monounsaturated fats, like canola and olive oils, to replace saturated fats, such as butter